To save time, money, and hassle, a golden rule at KAYAK is never to check a bag.

 toothbrush, cap, tooth cleaner, floss

-A cap for your toothbrush will keep it clean, allow it to dry easily, and — if you get the type with an attached suction cup — let you hang it on the nearest mirror or similar surface, and not have to look for a sanitary storage spot.
+A cap for your toothbrush will keep it clean, make it more packable, allow it to dry easily, and — if you get the type with an attached suction cup — let you hang it on the nearest mirror or similar surface, and not have to look for a sanitary storage spot.

 Traditional tooth powder works just fine, and will save you more space, weight, and security hassles than pastes and gels.
 Shaking tooth powder directly onto your toothbrush is likely to end up wasting a fair bit; instead, dispense some into the cup of your palm, and pick it up with a damp toothbrush.

-In addition to its intended use, dental floss serves a myriad of other functions, challenged only by the sarong and bandanna for multi-use potential.
-It makes excellent heavy-duty thread for all kinds of darning and other repair work (make sure you carry an appropriate needle); the cutter on the box is handy for regular thread as well (airplane knitters take note).
+In addition to its intended use, dental floss serves a myriad of other functions, rivalling the sarong and bandanna for multi-use potential.
+It makes excellent heavy-duty thread for all kinds of darning and other repair work (make sure you carry an appropriate needle), from mending a tear to suturing a wound to trussing poultry; the cutter on the box is handy for thread & yarn as well (airplane knitters take note).
 Tightly-knotted floss (especially the waxed kind) being generally quite difficult to untie, it can also be used as a temporary luggage "lock", to discourage pilferage.
-In fact, it handles a variety of tying chores, securing pants legs (when riding rented bicycles or caught in bad weather), replacing a broken shoelace, and securing a plastic bag over a wine bottle as an impromptu cork.
-Floss also makes a superb slicing tool, and can be used to cut items such as cheese, cake, pastry, and cold butter (even an umbilical cord, should you happen to give birth in your hotel room one day); for this reason, don't be tempted to use it to replace a broken necklace string, this being something you want to break under conditions of stress, not act as a cutting instrument!
-Other emergency uses include: clothesline, ukulele string, and broken toilet tank chain substitute.
+In fact, it handles a variety of tying chores, securing pants legs (when riding rented bicycles, caught in bad weather, or defending yourself from ticks), replacing a broken shoelace, tying back your hair, fixing broken eyeglasses (by threading floss through the lost screw holes), and securing a plastic bag over a wine bottle as an impromptu cork.
+Floss also makes a superb slicing tool, and can be used to cut items such as cheese, cake, pastry, cold butter, and hard-boiled eggs (even an umbilical cord, should you happen to give birth in your hotel room one day); for this reason, don't be tempted to use it to replace a broken necklace string, this being something you want to break under conditions of stress, not act as a cutting instrument!
+Other emergency uses include: clothesline, ukulele string, broken toilet tank chain substitute, and removing a stuck finger ring.
 Want to hang one of those "hookless hotel hangers" in the shower stall?
 Tie it up with floss.
+Waxed floss makes a good fire-starter.
+Bakers can use it to separate cookies stuck to the baking pan.
+In a survival situation, floss makes a fishing line, a snare, and binds a knife to a stick to make a spear.
+Should the need ever arise, I'll bet you can figure out how dental floss enables you to close a sliding-bolt lock from the outside.
 Finally, if a dripping faucet is keeping you awake, tie one end of a length of floss around the spout, put the other end in the drain, and arrange things so that the water flows quietly along the floss, rather than forming drops!

-I first discovered shaving oil in the 1990s, and haven't bought a can of shaving cream/gel/foam since.
-So it's not just a travel aid, but a truly better overall approach to shaving.
+I first discovered shaving oil in the 1990s, and haven't bought any other shaving lubricant since.
+So it's not just a perfect travel solution, but a superior overall approach to shaving.
 I've tried several brands; most work well, though my personal favourite (pictured at right) comes from England, and its supplier (David Somerset) makes it convenient to purchase via credit card and the Internet.
 Give yourself a week to get used to it; you'll want to rinse the blade a bit more frequently than you're used to (oil "clings" more than creams/gels/foams, one of the characteristics that makes it work so well).
 I'll be surprised if you ever go back to those giant cans of environment-damaging chemicals.

 Don't hesitate to shave in cold water: a surprisingly large number of people (myself included) do so by choice, and there are good arguments for the practice (for one, see Shaving Made Easy, page 51).
 It's certainly better for your skin, and actually quite refreshing, though some may find that it takes getting used to.

-In the absence of the no-longer-produced AVID4 Shaving System (the perfect travel razor), inexpensive disposable razors are probably the best alternative.
+Although I normally use a proper safety razor with double-edged blades (an approach both more effective and vastly less expensive than disposables), this makes less sense for travelling, as the razor weighs a fairly hefty 2.8 oz (78g); disposable razors offer a lighter alternative.
 And don't be in too great a hurry to toss them out: you can hone (as opposed to "sharpen") one — in much the same way as is done by old-fashioned razor strops — on your own arm.
 Whenever you find the blade(s) getting a bit dull, simply run them (in the non-cutting direction!) along the outside of your forearm, from wrist to elbow, about a dozen times.
 This can significantly extend the life of a razor, and is a trick well worth knowing.

 comb and/or hairbrush